 - Customer Base

-- Competitive Situtation
+- Competitive Situation

-All these play a vital role in determing your small business pricing objectives strategy.
+All these play a vital role in deciding your small business pricing objectives strategy.
 To get started the following links will discuss and overview the major pricing strategies for your consideration in establishing your pricing strategy.

 Small Business Pricing Standard Pricing Methodologies